kaburia/ChimpUFE/README.md

 ```

 Thus, for a given false positive rate (FPR), i.e. if we allow 10% of the pairs to be falsely identified as matches, we can expect to correctly identify 47.09% of the true matches (true positive rate, TPR) with a threshold of `0.37316`.

+*Note*: The threshold values are dataset-specific, so you may need to adjust them based on your dataset and requirements.

 ### 2. Compare a Query Image to a Gallery Folder
 This finds the top-k most similar images in the gallery to your query image.